 Burghfield and Area School Pastors

-Burghfield and Area School Pastors are a new project run by coordinator Dawn Crawford.
-On 12th May both Dawn Crawford and the National Coordinator Martin Pointing were interviewed in the Faith Hour on Radio Berks.
-They were then commissioned as School Pastors on the same day by the Bishop of Reading.
+Burghfield and Area School Pastors are a project run by coordinator Midge Robinson.
+On 12th May 2013 they were commissioned as School Pastors by the Bishop of Reading.

 Burghfield and Area Street Pastors has currently received the following messages of support: